 Newborn babies can occasionally develop a subconjunctival hemorrhage during childbirth.

 This condition typically causes redness in one of your eyes.
 The affected eye may feel slightly irritated.
 Usually, there aren’t other symptoms.
-You shouldn’t experience any changes in your vision or any eye pain.
+You shouldn’t experience any changes in your vision, any eye pain or discharge.
 Your eye will probably have a patch that appears bright red, and the rest of your eye will have a normal appearance.

 You should see your doctor immediately if you have blood in your eye after an injury to your skull.
 The bleeding may be from your brain, rather than just in the subconjunctiva of your eye.

 Bleeding under the conjunctiva is a common condition that can occur at any age.
 It’s thought to be equally common for all sexes and races.
 The risk of experiencing this kind of bleeding increases as you get older.
 If you have a bleeding disorder or if you take drugs to thin your blood, you may have a slightly higher risk.

 It’s important to tell your doctor if you’ve recently experienced any unusual bruising or bleeding, or any other injuries, such as a foreign object in your eye.

 You usually won’t need tests if you have bleeding under your conjunctiva.
 Your doctor will examine your eye and check your blood pressure.
 In some cases, you may need to give a blood sample to test for any bleeding disorders.
 This is more likely if you’ve had bleeding under the conjunctiva more than once or if you’ve had other odd hemorrhages or bruises.

 Usually, treatment is unnecessary.
 A subconjunctival hemorrhage will resolve on its own within 7 to 14 days, gradually becoming lighter and less noticeable.

 Your doctor may recommend that you use artificial tears (Visine Tears, Refresh Tears, TheraTears) several times per day if your eye feels irritated.
 Your doctor may advise you to avoid taking any drugs that might increase your risk of bleeding, such as aspirin or warfarin (Coumadin).